-If your hands or feet are affected, it is important to protect them as much as possible:
+If you have peripheral neuropathy in your hands or feet, it is important to protect them as much as possible.
+You can:

-- Use potholders and take care to avoid burning your hands when cooking.
+- use oven gloves and take care to avoid burning your hands when cooking

-- Avoid walking around barefoot and check your feet often for any problems.
+- avoid walking around barefoot, and check your feet often

-- Test the temperature of water with your elbow to make sure it isn’t too hot before baths, showers or doing the washing-up.
+- test the temperature of water with your elbow before baths, showers or doing the washing-up.
 Turn the temperature control (thermostat) to a lower setting for hot water, or have a temperature control fitted.

-If your balance, coordination or walking are affected, you may be more at risk of accidents and falls.
-Here are some tips:
+If your balance, coordination or walking is affected, you may be more at risk of accidents and falls.
+To help prevent falls, you can:

-- Keep areas that you walk through (such as halls) free of clutter.
-Make sure there aren’t things (such as loose rugs) that you could trip over.
+- keep areas that you walk through (such as hallways) free of clutter.
+Remove things (such as loose rugs) that you could trip over

-Your GP can give you advice if problems with your blood pressure are causing you to feel lightheaded or dizzy when you stand up.
+Your GP can give you advice if problems with your blood pressure are making you feel lightheaded or dizzy when you stand up.
 The following suggestions may also help: